jacksonyeung/first-step-for-github/README.md

 # Git Command

-This article would share the experience for git command while using.
+This article would share the experience for the 2 types of cloning the remote repositories (Https & SSH-Key).

-Following the below steps, I hope it would also help you to get more and more familiar with git.
+And how to share the remote repositories to your friends or colleagues.

-## $ git clone
+## 1. $ git clone

 Below would introduce 2 different ways to clone the remote repositories.

-### 1. Clone with HTTPS
+### 1.1 Clone with HTTPS

 You can clone any open-source repositories into your local workspace directly without any checking.